picturesofultra/picturesofultra.github.io/content/videos/2018/15_hours_amelia_boone.rst

 :slug: 15-hours-amelia-boone
 :date: 2020-12-31
-:summary: "The Struggle Ends When the Gratitude Begins" - a quote Obstacle Course Racing Champion Amelia Boone leaned on when at the zenith of her endurance...
+:summary: The Struggle Ends When the Gratitude Begins - a Obstacle Course Racing Champion Amelia Boone leaned on when at the zenith of her endurance career...
 :release_year: 2018
 :duration: 9 min
 :language: English